Kia Stinger (2018-2022) Review

 In the GT Line models it powers a nine-speaker audio system with a subwoofer under the front seat, though pick the GT Line S and GT S and that HIFI is upgraded to a 15-speaker Harman Kardon premium system, which sounds excellent.
 Either stereo comes with standard DAB with MP3 connectivity with USB, aux-in and Bluetooth.
 There’s standard sat nav as well as Kia connected services including local search, traffic details and weather updates.

-All come with Apple CarPlay and Android Auto as standard, which is something that’s often a cost extra on rivals, likewise, the Stinger comes with a customisable head-up display on every model.
+All come with Apple CarPlay and Android Auto as standard, which is something that was often a cost extra on rivals.
+Likewise, the Stinger comes with a customisable head-up display on every model.

 All feature a reversing camera, with GT Line S and GT S benefitting from a full 360-degree around view monitor.
 Indeed, there are few omissions from the standard specification, with only the lack of a full digital instrument panel – or even the option of one – being an obvious miss.